kargarta/Event-based-Multi-Robot-Localization/README.md

 Copy code
 python Time-Triggered_Multi-Robot_Localization.py
 Customization

 Sensors: The script can be easily adapted to work with a variety of sensors.
 Simply modify the sensor input handling section of the code to integrate your desired sensors.
 Robots: To increase the number of robots or change the robots' configuration, update the robot parameters in the initialization section of the script.
 Control Algorithm: You can modify the time-triggered control algorithm to incorporate event-based triggers or other control mechanisms depending on your application.
 Files

 Time-Triggered_Multi-Robot_Localization.py: Main script implementing the time-triggered localization algorithm.
-Example
-Below is an example of running the localization system:

-bash
-Copy code
-python Time-Triggered_Multi-Robot_Localization.py
-The system will simulate a set of robots and output the estimated positions based on the sensor data and control algorithm.